 Cats can swivel their ears up to 180 degrees and adopt many different ear positions.
 A cat with its ears facing forwards is happy, relaxed, and content.
 If a cat’s ears point straight up, it is alert and curious about what’s going on around it.
-Ears turned back or sideways indicate that a cat is feeling scared or anxious.
+Ears turned back or sideways indicates that a cat is feeling scared or anxious.
 Cats with their ears low and facing out are likely to be feeling unwell.
 And if a cat has one ear folded or down, it’s feeling confused and unsure of what to make of its situation.

 So, if you’re looking to understand what your cat is thinking and feeling, starting at the top is with its ears the best way to go.
 Coupled with their posture and body language, the ears are useful for understanding exactly what their cats want and need.

 Cats have 32 muscles in each ear.
 To put it into context, this is 5 times the amount that humans have.
 These muscles help cats hear high-frequency sounds and enable them to swivel their ears 180 degrees, giving them a wide range of motion.